BU-Spark/CS506Spring2021Repository/CityOfBoston_team2/deliverables/deliverable3/README.md

 commercial amenity, and there were 16,033 out of 62,190 parcels (25.8%) that lacked at least one amenity.

+Most of the missing amenities were concentrated in the zip codes 02136 and 02132, which did not have noticeably different demographic properties in out initial analysis—it is very likely that more in-depth analysis will be required to understand this observed trend.

 It should also be noted that the analyses were carried out for only residential parcels.
 That is, only distances from residential parcels to amenities were considered in order to cut down on calculation time (of